Girls Girls Girls

 Figure Drawing

-As you know, I'm a tattoo artist, and that means I got to do a lot of art!
-I love tattooing, but I have to practice lots of different art forms to be as well rounded of an artist I can be.
+As you know, I'm a tattoo artist, and that means I get to do a lot of art!
+I love tattooing, but I have to practice lots of different art forms to be as well rounded of an artist as I can be.

-During my off-hours one of my favourite and most efficient practice is figure drawing.
-A classical art practiced by artists since the 17th century, with Leonardo DaVinci being one of my favourite practitioner.
+During my off-hours, one of my favourite and most efficient practices is figure drawing.
+A classical art practiced by artists since the 17th century, with Leonardo DaVinci being one of my favourite practitioners.

-Funny enough when I was in art school, it was also my worst subject!
-It is considered one of the most challenging and let me tell you, I was challenged!
-I studied figure drawing for 5 years, got much better at it.
+Funny enough, when I was in art school, it was also my worst subject!
+It is considered one of the most challenging, and let me tell you, I was challenged!
+I studied figure drawing for 5 years and got much better at it.
 And a year later, I decided to switch from the drawing board to the stage as a model to conduct a little experiment that I am sharing with you later in this article...

 (picture of a figure drawing session from Elena Bushan's sketchbook)